JeanLeK/sequence-rnn-py/README.md

 - [Theano](http://deeplearning.net/software/theano/): A Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.
 - [Tensorflow](https://www.tensorflow.org/): An open source software library for numerical computation using data flow graphs.
 - [Keras](http://keras.io/): A minimalist, highly modular neural networks library, written in Python and capable of running on top of either TensorFlow or Theano.
 - **GPU Support** (Optional but highly recommended).
-Instructions of enabling GPU [for Theano](http://deeplearning.net/software/theano/install.html#using-the-gpu) and [for TensorFlow](https://www.tensorflow.org/versions/r0.7/get_started/os_setup.html#optional-linux-enable-gpu-support).
+Instructions of enabling GPU are here: [for Theano](http://deeplearning.net/software/theano/install.html#using-the-gpu) and [for TensorFlow](https://www.tensorflow.org/versions/r0.7/get_started/os_setup.html#optional-linux-enable-gpu-support).

 ## Materials

-A serias of great Recurrent Neural Networks Tutorial:
+A serias of Recurrent Neural Networks Tutorial:

 1. [Part 1 - Introduction to RNNs](http://www.wildml.com/2015/09/recurrent-neural-networks-tutorial-part-1-introduction-to-rnns/)
 2. [Part 2 - Implementing a RNN with Python, Numpy and Theano](http://www.wildml.com/2015/09/recurrent-neural-networks-tutorial-part-2-implementing-a-language-model-rnn-with-python-numpy-and-theano/)